Christopher Fogt

-Christopher Fogt (born May 29, 1983) is a United States Army Major, three time USA Olympian, Olympic Silver medalist, and currently the head coach of the USA Bobsled Team.
+Christopher Fogt (born May 29, 1983) is a United States Army Lieutenant Colonel, three-time USA Olympian, Olympic Silver medalist, and currently the head coach of the USA Bobsled Team.
 He won a Silver Medal at the 2014 Olympic Games in Sochi as a member of the famed Team Night Train, in the four-man event.
 He also competed in the two-man Bobsled event in Sochi, earning 12th place with pilot, Cory Butner.
 He competed in the 2010 Vancouver Games as a member of USA-2, in the four-man event with pilot John Napier.
 After taking three years off after the 2014 Winter Olympic Games in Sochi, he returned to the Sport in 2017 with long time friend and teammate Steve Langton earning a spot on his third USA Winter Olympic Team to compete in PyeongChang, 2018.
 He competed in PyeongChang with pilot Justin Olsen in the four-man event.

 Fogt was the 2013 USA Push Champion where he set a push track record with a time of 4.96 seconds in the Canadian Ice House, Calgary.
 His 2013 Push Championship title beat four-time Push Champion Steve Langton who was in pursuit of his 5th consecutive Push Championship.
 Due to his dominant performance at the 2013 USA Bobsled Push Championships, Fogt was soon after named to the USA-1 sled, piloted by Steven Holcomb.
 Chris finished third in the World Push Challenge in 2013, in the Canadian Ice House, Calgary.
 Leading up to the 2014 Winter Olympic Games Fogt earned two World Cup Gold Medals in the two-man events in Park City, UT and Lake Placid, NY with Pilot Steven Holcomb.
 Fogt also earned four World Cup Gold Medals in Calgary, Park City, Lake Placid, and Koenigssee in the four-man event with teammates Steve Langton, Curt Tomasevicz, and Steven Holcomb.
 Fogt, Langton, and Tomasevicz continued to push on the same sled in the 2014 Olympic Winter Games for pilot Steve Holcomb, where they achieved a Silver Medal.